Chordian/deepsid/README.md

 * [DeepSID_Database.zip](https://chordian.net/files/deepsid/DeepSID_Database.zip)

-This file contains all the MySQL database files that maches the HVSC and CGSC versions above.
+This file contains all the MySQL database files that matches the HVSC and CGSC versions above.
 It also has one test user (user ID 1) with the password "test" for checking out a few basic ratings.
 There are no playlists.

 1. Create a database in your MySQL database, ready to receive tables.
 2. Unpack the archive and import all its SQL files into that database, one by one.